privacy-scaling-explorations/maci/website/versioned_docs/version-v3.0_alpha/overview/workflow.md

 ### Poll.sol

-The Poll contract is where users submit their votes (via the [`publishMessage` function](/docs/developers-references/smart-contracts/solidity-docs/Poll#publishmessage)).
+The Poll contract is where users join (via the [`publishMessage` function](/docs/developers-references/smart-contracts/solidity-docs/Poll#joinPoll)) and submit their votes (via the [`publishMessage` function](/docs/developers-references/smart-contracts/solidity-docs/Poll#publishmessage)).
 One MACI contract can be used for multiple Poll contracts.
 In other words, a user that signed up to the MACI contract can vote on multiple issues, with each issue represented by a distinct Poll contract.

 ### MessageProcessor.sol and Tally.sol